 Tummy Tuck Consultation and Physical Exam

-We have outlined below what you can expect from your abdominoplasty consultation with Dr. Cruise.
+We have outlined below what you can expect from your abdominoplasty consultation with Joseph T Cruise, MD.
 Read carefully, as there are many suggestions that will save you time, clear up questions, and help you convey what you want to accomplish.
-You will also learn about the 4 types of tummy tucks Dr. Cruise performs at his Newport Beach practice.
+You will also learn about the 4 types of tummy tucks Joseph T Cruise, MD performs at his Newport Beach practice.

 All cosmetic surgery consultations begin with a thorough health history.
 This is especially true if general anesthesia is being used, but also applies to local anesthesia.
 Abdominoplasties are almost always done under general anesthesia because of the extensive amount of tissue undermining necessary.
 For this reason it is especially important that your health is optimized.
-Prior to meeting with Dr. Cruise you will be given a health history questionnaire to fill out in the waiting area.
+Prior to meeting with Joseph T Cruise, MD you will be given a health history questionnaire to fill out in the waiting area.
 There are five areas of your health you will be asked about.
-Be sure to answer in detail, so Dr. Cruise and the anesthesiologist can optimize their care for you.
+Be sure to answer in detail, so Joseph T Cruise, MD and the anesthesiologist can optimize their care for you.

 General health problems are important to discuss so that your surgery is as safe as possible.
 Be sure to mention any chronic illness.
 Of particular concern are high blood pressure, diabetes, heart problems, liver and kidney disease, stroke, cancer, bleeding issues, and wound healing problems.